pylayers/pylayers/doc/notebook/2-AP/Coverage.md

----
-!!python/unicode 'celltoolbar': !!python/unicode 'Slideshow'
-!!python/unicode 'latex_envs':
-  !!python/unicode 'bibliofile': !!python/unicode 'biblio.bib'
-  !!python/unicode 'cite_by': !!python/unicode 'apalike'
-  !!python/unicode 'current_citInitial': 1
-  !!python/unicode 'eqLabelWithNumbers': true
-  !!python/unicode 'eqNumInitial': 0
----

----
-!!python/unicode 'slideshow':
-  !!python/unicode 'slide_type': !!python/unicode 'slide'
-...

 #  Indoor Coverage with the PyLayers Multi Wall model

----
-!!python/unicode 'slideshow':
-  !!python/unicode 'slide_type': !!python/unicode 'fragment'
-...

-> A Multi wall model accounts only for the attenuation along the direct path between Tx and Rx.
+A Multi wall model accounts only for the attenuation along the direct path between Tx and Rx.

----
-!!python/unicode 'slideshow':
-  !!python/unicode 'slide_type': !!python/unicode 'fragment'
-...

-> This approach do not provide information about delay spread or multi paths but it can nevertheless be useful in different contexts, as i.e optimization of an indoor radio network.
+This approach do not provide information about delay spread or multi paths but it can nevertheless be useful in different contexts, as i.e optimization of an indoor radio network.
 The MultiWall approach provides a fast rough indication about the propagation losses.

----
-!!python/unicode 'slideshow':
-  !!python/unicode 'slide_type': !!python/unicode 'slide'
-...

-> A ray tracing approach is much more accurate, but  also is much more time consuming and depending on the purpose, it is relevant
-> to proceed with a simpler and faster site-specific approach as the Multiwall model.
+A ray tracing approach is much more accurate, but  also is much more time consuming and depending on the purpose, it is relevant to proceed with a simpler and faster site-specific approach as the Multiwall model.

----
-!!python/unicode 'slideshow':
-  !!python/unicode 'slide_type': !!python/unicode 'slide'
-...

->**`PyLayers`** provides a multiwall module which heavily relies on the core class **`Slab`**.
+**`PyLayers`** provides a multiwall module which heavily relies on the core class **`Slab`**.
 Notice that, the same core **`Slab`** module is used for Ray tracing and MultiWall model approaches.

----
-!!python/unicode 'slideshow':
-  !!python/unicode 'slide_type': !!python/unicode 'slide'
-...

 Let's see, how it works.
 First let's import the `coverage` module.
 And the `time` module for performance evaluation.

----
-!!python/unicode 'slideshow':
-  !!python/unicode 'slide_type': !!python/unicode 'slide'
-...

 ```python
 >>> from pylayers.antprop.coverage import *
 >>> import time
 ```

----
-!!python/unicode 'slideshow':
-  !!python/unicode 'slide_type': !!python/unicode 'slide'
-...

 Instantiate a coverage object.
 By defaut the `TA-Office.ini` layout is loaded.

 The coverage information is placed in the **coverage.ini** file in the project directory.

----
-!!python/unicode 'slideshow':
-  !!python/unicode 'slide_type': !!python/unicode 'slide'
-...

 Below is an example such a configuration file.